Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 This section has been translated automatically.

-The above-ground shoots of hops are annual, grow to a height of 2-6 m and die after the seeds have ripened.
+The above-ground shoots of hops are annual, reach heights of 2-6 m and die after the seeds have ripened.
 The young hop shoots are very suitable for eating.
 There are plants with male and female flowers.
-Very typical are the female flowers, which look like cones ("hop cones") and stand together in densely flowered pseudo-spikes, the so-called hop cones.
+Very typical are the female flowers, which look like cones ("hop cones", Lupuli flos) and stand together in densely flowered pseudo-spikes, the so-called hop cones.
 Flowering time is July/August.

-The dried female inflorescences (hop cones - Lupuli flos) are used phytotherapeutically.
+The dried female inflorescences (hop cones - lupuli flos) and the hop glands, glandula lupuli, are used phytotherapeutically.

 Spectrum of action